BasicOrganizer/basicorganizer.github.io/basicnotes-privacy.md

 ## How We Use Your Information

 - Notes and app data remain **local to your device**.
-- No note content is shared or used for advertising or analytics unless you explicitly opt-in to future features.
+- No note content is shared or used for advertising or analytics unless users explicitly opt-in to future features.
+- When users use Share or Export, note content may be sent only to applications or file locations selected by the user; the developer does not collect or receive that data.

 ---